What a nice way to start the new campaign!

 Bra jobbat, Stina!

-Thirty-something Italian, currently in Switzerland.
-Gooner since mid-ninties, when the Gunners defeated my hometown team, in Copenhagen.
-Twelve years ago I started my own blog (www.clockenditalia.com) after after some experiences with Italian websites and football magazines.
-Debate, don’t insult or you’re out.
+Italian living in Switzerland, Gooner since mid-nineties, when the Gunners defeated my hometown team, in Copenhagen.
+I started my own blog and podcast (www.clockenditalia.com) after after some experiences with Italian websites and football magazines.
+Covering Arsenal Women with the occasional rant about the boys.

 No comments yet.